Ruben-Boeckx/Experimental-Analysis-of-GNNs-for-CCF/README.md

 # A Benchmark of Network Learning Techniques
-This repository includes the Python code developed for the benchmarking process in my master's thesis at KU Leuven.
+This repository contains the Python code developed for the benchmarking process in my master's thesis at KU Leuven.